AfraidYetJoyful/ingenium_cartographer/README.md

 # ingenium_cartographer

-&nbsp; &nbsp; &nbsp; This repository contains bash scripts and config files for recording and slamming data for the Wheaton College Tel Shimron lidar project.
-This branch is being edited to use ROS2 Jazzy Jalisco.
-As of this writing (July 2025) this branch is NOT complete, and NOT functional.
+&nbsp; &nbsp; &nbsp; This branch of the repository contains bash scripts and config files for slamming data for the Wheaton College Tel Shimron lidar project.
+This branch is built on ROS2 Humble Hawksbill, since LIO-SAM does not yet work with ROS2 Jazzy Jalisco.
+As of this writing (August 2025) this branch is NOT complete, and NOT functional.

-The following scripts work as intended: `cleanup.sh`; `Default_Apps_Installer.sh`; `Install_Jazzy.sh`; `RPi-Default-Apps-Installer.sh`; `record_to_bag.sh`

-The following scripts do not yet work as intended:
-`Install_LIO-SAM.sh`

-The following scripts are relics from the ROS1 branch, and will eventually be fully replaced: `display_bag.sh`; `install.sh`; `process_bag.sh`; `subtract.sh`

 ![Screenshot](blanchard.png)

-## A Brief Note About the Jazzy Branch
+## A Brief Note About Comments

-&nbsp; &nbsp; &nbsp; This is a branch off a main codebase which was written almost 10 years ago.
-Much of the knowledge of how the original codebase worked has since been lost.
-Therefore, in the summer of 2025, Abraham began to reverse-engineer the various scripts, learning bash as he did so.
-In the above scripts, comments which were original to the document are denoted by a solitary hashtag: #.
-Abraham's original reverse-engineering comments are denoted by a triple hashtag: ###.
-These represent his best guess as to what the code does, but he did not write it nor does he fully understand all of it.

-Thereafter, Abraham's comments are denoted by #AB
+Abraham's comments are denoted by #AB

 Milan's comments are denoted by #MS